 Many CIOs looked into the extremely low cost, security, and unlimited scalability of public cloud systems, such as Microsoft Azure, and gave feedback that if they could simply journal from their Office 365 email system to their own Azure tenancy, this would solve the O365/Journaling challenges.
 By taking advantage of the company’s own low-cost cloud infrastructure, they could mitigate several issues.

-Is there a better solution for journaling in Office 365?
+Is there a better Microsoft Office 365 email journaling solution?

 Wouldn’t it be better to keep your legacy and live journal data within the same Microsoft Cloud while retaining full regulatory compliance, security, and control over your sensitive data?

 Archive360’s Archive2Azure platform enables customers to onboard their legacy journal data and stream live journal data while keeping the journal contents completely intact with zero metadata loss or data conversion.
 Archive2Azure is the first intelligent information management and archiving platform built for the Azure Cloud.

 This means that your sensitive legacy and live journal data always stays in your Microsoft Cloud under your direct control.
 Archive2Azure provides full data migration and cloud management of your journal data, all in one solution without the need to pay for and rely on a proprietary third-party cloud provider.